 Playing a distorted and heavily wah-wahed blend of bluesy hard rock, in theory, New York’s NFU are the kind of band who should draw easy comparisons to Hendrix, Zeppelin and various 90s hard rockers enamoured with both.
 That’s so obviously their aim.
 The reality, however, is somewhat shocking.
 Despite promising “an EP full of character”, it’s quickly apparent that these four musicians – using that word in its loosest sense – have little more than a basic grasp of their instruments.
 At best, listeners will be subjected to material that approximates a boring bluster.
 But that’s being somewhat kind, since the four songs on ‘Treason’ seem to be played by a band who have absolutely no abilities when it comes to playing in sync with each other.

-‘The Details’ begins with guitarist Jeremy Pitcoff cranking out something that sounds like a mangled Hendrix theft played by a man with three week’s experience of his six stringer, crossed with the least interesting Red Hot Chili Peppers tune, while the rhythm section – better than before, but still absolutely appalling – do their best to anchor a solid, if unremarkable groove.
-Unremarkable would be preferable to bad, of course, but then De Filippo opens his mouth and his distorted bellow (somewhere between average bar band frontman and Anthony Kiedis in a bad mood) ensures this has no chance of recovery.
+‘The Details’ begins with guitarist Jeremy Pitcoff cranking out something that sounds like a mangled Hendrix lift played by a man with three week’s experience of his six stringer, crossed with the least interesting Red Hot Chili Peppers tune, while the rhythm section – better than before, but still absolutely appalling – do their best to anchor a solid, if unremarkable groove.
+Unremarkable is preferable to bad, of course, but then De Filippo opens his mouth and his distorted bellow (somewhere between average bar band frontman and Anthony Kiedis in a bad mood) ensures this has no chance of recovery.
 As for the song writing, it seems almost as half-arsed: the chorus seems to be the word “closer” repeated ad infinitum, while the rest of the lyrics have a tendency to just wash over the listener.
 It might be a bit better than the opening track but, man, it’s still at least five kinds of boring.